 Stick to plant-based foods (“green”) and low to no sugar or processed foods (“clean”) and your organs and cells will become supercharged and respond positively to your efforts.
-When you have healthy cells and organs, you will age better.
+This is especially true of your gut which is teeming with bacteria.
+When you have healthy cells and gut, you will age better with less inflammation.

 - Fruits—1½ to 2½ cups

 - Dairy foods—3 cups of fat-free or low-fat milk

 4. Get a Good Night’s Sleep